VadimEngine/RayTrace/README.md

 Introduction to ray tracing with OpenGL with Compute Shaders.
-Use tab key to swap scenes
+Use tab key to swap scenes.

+Also includes other demo scenes to experiment with different rendering techniques

 # Instructions